Bradley-svg/GB-Mobile-Application--Android---iOS-/docs/branding/README.md

 Do not
 ------
-- Do not recreate the logo as inline SVG text or custom shapes.
+- Do not recreate the logo as inline SVG/text or compose "GREEN BRO" plus a gear icon.
+The "O" must be the supplied gear mark from the official artwork.
 - Do not introduce new logo variants or change wording.
-- Do not use or reintroduce the incorrect “GREEN BRO” logo/text.
+- Do not use or reintroduce the incorrect "GREEN BRO" logo/text.
 - Do not add off-brand colours or gradients outside the defined theme.

 Notes